21-08552/DSA3C/README.md

 # CubeSat Solar Power Optimization

-This project aims to design and optimize the solar power generation system of a CubeSat for space missions.
+This project aims to design a deployable solar array for 3U CubeSat for space missions.
 The goal is to improve energy efficiency by refining solar panel deployment strategies and enhancing power management algorithms.

 ## Table of Contents
 1. [DSA3C Power generation](#DSA3CGeneration)